 - 30.93% euro

 - 8.09% British pound sterling

-The value of the SDR is determined daily and based on fluctuations in the currencies in the basket.
+The value of the SDR is determined daily and based on fluctuations in the value of the currencies in the basket.
 There is also an associated SDR interest rate (SDRi), which is determined on a weekly basis.
 The SDRi is also based on the currencies held in the SDR basket.
-This rate is determined by a weighted average, based on short-term government debt instruments associated with each of these currencies.
+This rate is determined by a weighted average, based on short-term government debt instruments associated with each of the basket currencies.